legend-exp/legend-data-format-specs/docs/src/data_compression.md

 Currently, we use the following custom integer-waveform compression algorithms:

-* radware-sigcompress v1.0
+* *radware-sigcompress* v1.0

 Other compression algorithms are being developed, tested and evaluated.

+!!! note
-Note: The algorithm(s) in use are still subject to change, long-term data compatibility is not guaranteed at this point.
+    The algorithm(s) in use are still subject to change, long-term data compatibility is not guaranteed at this point.

 ### radware-sigcompress

-There is no formal description of the radware-sigcompress algorithm yet, so the C-code of the original implementation ("sigcompress.c") will serve as the reference for now:
+There is no formal description of the *radware-sigcompress* algorithm yet, so the C-code of the original implementation (`sigcompress.c`) will serve as the reference for now:

 ```C
 // radware-sigcompress, v1.0